n3s-online/youtube-tools-mcp/README.md

 # YouTube Tools MCP Server

-A powerful Model Context Protocol (MCP) server that enables AI assistants to extract and work with YouTube video transcripts.
+A powerful Model Context Protocol (MCP) server that enables AI assistants to search YouTube and extract video transcripts.
 Built with TypeScript and designed for seamless integration with Claude Desktop and other MCP-compatible clients.

 ## 🎯 What is this?

-This MCP server bridges the gap between AI assistants and YouTube content by providing transcript extraction capabilities.
+This MCP server bridges the gap between AI assistants and YouTube content by providing comprehensive YouTube integration capabilities.
 It allows you to:

+- **Search YouTube videos** using the official YouTube Data API v3
-- Extract full transcripts from any YouTube video (when available)
+- **Extract full transcripts** from any YouTube video (when available)
+- **Filter search results** by date, duration, quality, and more
-- Get timestamped transcript segments for precise referencing
+- **Get timestamped transcript segments** for precise referencing
-- Support multiple languages for international content
+- **Support multiple languages** for international content
-- Handle various YouTube URL formats automatically
+- **Handle various YouTube URL formats** automatically

-Perfect for content analysis, research, accessibility, and AI-powered video content workflows.
+Perfect for content discovery, analysis, research, accessibility, and AI-powered video content workflows.

 ## ✨ Features

+- **🔍 YouTube Video Search**: Search YouTube using the official YouTube Data API v3
 - **🎬 YouTube Transcript Extraction**: Get complete transcripts from YouTube videos using RapidAPI
+- **🎯 Advanced Search Filters**: Filter by date, duration, quality, view count, and more
 - **🔗 Flexible Input Formats**: Supports video IDs, full URLs, short URLs, and embed URLs
 - **🌍 Multi-Language Support**: Extract transcripts in different languages when available
 - **⚡ Smart Error Handling**: Comprehensive error handling with clear, actionable messages
 - **🛠️ MCP Protocol Compliant**: Built with the official MCP SDK for maximum compatibility
-- **🔑 RapidAPI Integration**: Reliable transcript service with API key authentication
+- **🔑 Official API Integration**: Uses YouTube Data API v3 and RapidAPI for reliable service
 - **💻 CLI Tool Included**: Command-line interface for direct transcript extraction

 ## 🚀 Quick Start